cyruswest37/data-science-project/README.md

 # data-science-project
 This repository contains the final report from data science project I conducted with US EEOC data using Jupyter, Python, Pandas, and Matplotlib.

+For this project I took data compiled from the United States Equal Employment Opportunity Commission and performed a regression analysis to predict what private employment of women and people of color might have looked like in select industries during the Trump administration.
+The project was completed in five phases, including a coordination and planning phase, a brainstorming phase for my research question, a data collection and exploratory data analysis phase, a phase to confirm my intended analysis, a drafting phase, and the completion phase.
+This process allowed me to practice data science techniques, as well as the process of creating a data science research report.